kubernetes-sigs/gateway-api/site-src/guides/implementers-guide.md

 - there are no other Gateway API CRDs installed in the cluster before starting, or
-- that the CRD definitions are only installed if they are a higher bundle version than any existing Gateway API CRDs
+- that the CRD definitions are only installed if they are a higher bundle version than any existing Gateway API CRDs.
+Note that even this may not be safe if there are breaking changes in the experimental channel resources, so implementations should be _very_ careful with doing this.

 This avoids problems if another implementation is also installed in the cluster and expects a higher version of the CRDs to be installed.